TrevorCunagin/CodeTest/README.md

 # Code Test
-This code test is designed to assess candidates' proficiency with common tools used by the ITS DevOps team.
+This code test is designed to assess candidates' proficiency with common tools used by the ITS custom applications teams.
 It will evaluate your ability to perform tasks such as forking a repository, modifying source code, testing changes, and merging them into your repository.
 The test involves a simple C# Console application, which, when executed, will run various functions against test data and display the results.
 A unit test project is provided if you'd like to use it.
 ## Step 1
 - Create a fork of the repository in your own GitHub account.
+If you prefer to make your repo private, you can use repo settings to leave the fork network, then change the visibility of your repo.
 ## Step 2
-- Modify the code in CodeTest/Tester.cs to complete the four functions.
+- Modify the code in [CodeTest/Tester.cs](https://github.com/exetersalthi/CodeTest/blob/master/CodeTest/Tester.cs) to complete the four functions.
 Refer to comments within each function for input and output details.
 ## Step 3
 - Merge your changes back into the repository in your GitHub account.
 ## Step 4
-- Once satisfied, send an email to nickjm at uky.edu with the link to your GitHub repository.
+- Once satisfied, send an email to me with the link to your GitHub repository.
-- Ensure that you grant my GitHub account access to the repository, allowing me to download and review your code.
+- Ensure that you grant my GitHub account **exetersalthi** access to the repository, allowing me to download and review your code.
 - Be prepared to discuss your code and explain your decisions.

 ## Useful Links: